scrapy/scrapy/docs/topics/exceptions.rst

 .. exception:: NotConfigured

 This exception can be raised by some components to indicate that they will remain disabled.
-Those component include:
+Those components include:

  * Extensions
  * Item pipelines